apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 To avoid manual restarting in the future, you could use [Nodemon](https://nodemon.io) to watch project files.

 1. Run `npm install -g nodemon` to install it globally.
-2. Use `nodemon` in your project root folder.
-Nodemon will run `node app.js` by default.
+2. Run `nodemon` from your project root folder to start your site with watching enabled.

-Now, every time you make changes to a file in your project, Nodemon will restart your application.
+> When running `nodemon` from the project root, you don't need to provide any arguments.
+It will start `app.js` autmoatically by default.
+The configuration is found in `package.json` and was created when you installed the `apostrophe-cli` tools.
+You can adjust these settings to your needs.

-If you installed Apostrophe using `apostrophe-cli` as described above, a basic Nodemon configuration is provided by the `package.json` file.
-Feel free to adjust these settings to your needs.
+Now, every time you change a file in your project, Nodemon will restart your application.

 ## Working with areas